adamsmd/bib-scrape/README.md

    publishers is often incomplete or incorrect.
 For example, I've found 'Blume' misspelled as 'Blu', 'Bruno C.d.S Oliviera' listed as 'Bruno Oliviera' and 'Simon Peyton Jones' listed as 'Jones, Simon Peyton'.
-See the 'names.txt' file for how to fix these.
+See the `config/names.cfg` file for how to fix these.

  - Many heuristics are involved in scraping and fixing the data.
 This in an inherently fuzzy area.